willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 Navigate to the installation folder and extract the osTicket folder, which will contain two folders: scripts and upload.
-Copy the upload folder to **Windows (C:) > inetpub > wwwroot** and rename it to **"osTicket"**.
+Copy the upload folder to **Windows (C:) > inetpub > wwwroot** and rename it to `osTicket`.
 Then, start/stop in IIS.

 </p>
 <p>